-The following announced levels from carriers are for upcoming General Rate Increases (GRI).
+The following announced levels from carriers are for upcoming General Rate Increases (GRI) and Peak Season Surcharge (PSS).
 Additionally you will find Bunker Fuel Level updates as well as the Low Sulphur Levels for the 2nd quarter of 2016.